rackerlabs/rackspace-how-to/content/cloud-servers/transfer-files-using-WinSCP.md

     <img src="{% asset_path cloud-servers/transfer-files-using-WinSCP/install-type.png %}" />

-4. Choose the interface type with which you want to work.
+4. Choose the interface type with which you want to work, and click **Next**.

    The **Commander** interface displays two panes with your local files on the left and remote files  on the right.
 The **Explorer** style displays only remote files in a single window.
    We recommend starting with the **Commander** interface.
 You can change the default style later within the **Preferences** menu.
   <img src="{% asset_path cloud-servers/transfer-files-using-WinSCP/interface-type.png %}" />